From Mackinac to Christmas

 The link between The Hotel Del Coronado and The Grand Hotel is the stuff of Hollywood legend and a quirky Beaubeaux family secret.

 Jim – renaissance man, magician and Star Trek enthusiast extraordinare – is also a time-travel enthusiast.
-Bid Time Return by Richard Matheson is his favorite book.
+Somewhere in Time (originally titled Bid Time Return) by Richard Matheson is his favorite book.

 The story begins with a traveler, a guest of the Hotel del Coronado, in our old hometown.